wvprogram/podLandingPage/README.md

 # Podcast Clone Landing Page

-This landing page was created with HTML/CSS and the design was inspired by MindInventory from dribble.com.
-The free images were taken from freepik.com.
+This landing page was created using only HTML and CSS.

 Biult with:
 - Semantic HTML5 markup